 Further guidance on the SEDA Values.

-An understanding of how people learn
+understanding of how people learn

-Working in and developing learning communities
+Working with and developing learning communities

-Working effectively with diversity and promoting inclusivity
+diversity and promoting inclusivity

 Core Development Outcomes